DHAVAL-TANK/Message-box/README.md

 # Message-box-Tessaract-
 project.cpp is code file.
-and other png file is screenshots of the same.
+other png files are screenshots of the same.